Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Non-dimensionalized dynamic equations

 and Cahn-Hilliard (model B) dynamics for the conserved protein field $\phi$,

-To derive the explicit form of the dynamic equations, we need to perform the variation of the free energy functional with respect to the height field $h$ and the protein area fraction $\phi$.
-For the dynamics of the height field, we make use of the fact that the variations of the curvature, metric, and metric tensor, respectively, are given by~\cite{Deserno:2014}
+To derive the explicit form of the dynamic equations, we need to perform the variation of the free energy functional with respect to the membrane parametrization $\mathbf{r}$ and the protein area fraction $\phi$.
+For the dynamics of the membrane conformation we can restrict to normal variations, since we focus on deformations and neglect the in-plane lipid flow within the membrane